Grace Howell

 International Santa Claus Hall of Fame – December 2020

-Howell also worked at New Jersey-area attractions like the Gingerbread Castle and the Cannon Ball House, and appeared on television variety shows including Johnny Carson and Dave Garroway.
+Howell also worked at New Jersey-area attractions like the Gingerbread Castle and the Cannon Ball House, and appeared on numerous television variety shows, including The Tonight Show Starring Johnny Carson and The Dave Garroway Show.

 Howell died at her home in Scotch Plains, New Jersey, on January 30, 1976.